Dead & Company jams at Hersheypark Stadium on July 29 on Summer Tour

 Dead & Company will continue their work with longtime sustainability partner Reverb.
 This summer, the band has committed to a comprehensive carbon offset program via Reverb’s unCHANGEit Climate Campaign, covering all projected emissions from this year’s tour – including fan travel to and from shows.
 These Dead & Company tour offsets will immediately fund important projects around the world that directly fight climate change and greenhouse gas emissions.

-Dead & Company was formed in 2015 when the Grateful Dead’s Mickey Hart, Bill Kreutzmann, and Bob Weir joined forces with artist and musician John Mayer, Allman Brothers’ bassist Oteil Burbridge, and Fare Thee Well and RatDog keyboardist Jeff Chimenti.
+Dead & Company was formed in 2015 when the Grateful Dead’s Mickey Hart, Bill Kreutzmann, and Bob Weir joined forces with artist and musician John Mayer, Allman Brothers bassist Oteil Burbridge, and Fare Thee Well and RatDog keyboardist Jeff Chimenti.
 The result was one of the most successful touring bands of the decade.
-Since its formation, the band has completed six tours, playing to 3.4 million fans, and has become a record-breaking stadium act.
-Having toured consistently since its 2015 debut, the band has grossed $255.5 million and sold 2.8 million tickets across 149 reported shows.
+Since their formation, the band has completed six tours, playing to 3.4 million fans, and has become a record-breaking stadium act.
+Having toured consistently following their 2015 debut, the band has grossed $255.5 million and sold 2.8 million tickets across 149 reported shows.